 In February 2020, INEC entered into a 15-year PSA with BANELCO for the entire capacity of the plant.
 A Joint Application for the approval of the PSA was filed by INEC and BANELCO with the ERC on October 12, 2020.
-The power station is composed of 2 $\times$ 7.496 MW diesel engines and 3 $\times$ 2.773 MW diesel engines.
+The power station is composed of 2 x 7.496 MW diesel engines and 3 x 2.773 MW diesel engines.

 Pending the commercial operations of the power station, in April 2020, BANELCO signed an Interim Power Supply Agreement with INEC to augment the power requirements of the island of Bantayan through leased containerized diesel generating sets with a total capacity of 3 MW.
-While the approval of INEC's PSA application was pending, the ERC issued a directive to BANELCO to "source out power from any supplier which it deems fit, to ensure the continuous and unhampered supply of power within its franchise area".
-Thus, in October 2021, INEC and BANELCO signed an Interim Power Supply Agreement.